Alan1321/university_info_scraper/scrape_credit_hours/README.md

     pip install -r requirements.txt
     ```

+## Edits

-2. Edit the constants in the `constants.py` file to customize the behavior of the project.
+1. Edit the constants in the `constants.py` file to customize the behavior of the project.
-    Replace TERM in constants.py with fall or sprng and the year you want the data from
+    - Replace TERM in constants.py with fall or sprng and the year you want the data from
-    Replace credit_hour with whatever you want but it should have .0 at the end
+    - Replace credit_hour with whatever you want but it should have .0 at the end

 ## Running the Project